 But do not go within the walls and look at it in detail.
 That takes away some of the romance of the thing.
 The people are filthy in their habits, and this makes filthy streets and breeds disagreeable sights and smells.
 There never was a community so prejudiced against the cholera as these Neapolitans are.
 But they have good reason to be.
 The cholera generally vanquishes a Neapolitan when it seizes him, because, you understand before the doctor can dig through the dirt and get at the disease the man dies.
 The upper classes take a sea-bath every day, and are pretty decent.

-every court, in every alley!
-Such masses such throngs,
+court, in every alley!
+Such masses such throngs, such

-humanity!
-We never saw the like of it, hardly even in New York, I
+never saw the like of it, hardly even in New York, I

 think.
-There are seldom any sidewalks, and
+There are seldom any sidewalks, and when there are,

 But if there is an eighth wonder in the world, it must be the dwelling-houses of Naples.
 I honestly believe a good majority of them are a hundred feet high!
 And the solid brick walls are seven feet through.
 You go up nine flights of stairs before you get to the “first” floor.
 No, not nine, but there or thereabouts There is a little bird-cage of an iron railing in front of every window clear away up, up, up, among the eternal clouds, where the roof is, and there is always somebody looking out of every window — people of ordinary size looking out from the first floor, people a shade smaller from the second, people that look a little smaller yet from the third, and from thence upward they grow smaller and smaller by a regularly graduated diminution, till the folks in the topmost windows seem more like birds in the uncommonly tall martin-box than anything else.
 The perspective of one of these narrow cracks of streets, with its rows of tall houses stretching away till they come together in the distance like railway tracks; its clothes-lines crossing over at all altitudes and waving their bannered raggedness over the swarms of people below; and the white-dressed women perched in balcony railings all the way from the pavement up to the heavens — a perspective like that is really worth going into Neapolitan details to see.